Digital transformation preserves forestry by eliminating the need for paper. We all agree that’s a good thing—right?

 Furthermore, the use of resources from responsibly managed forests provides an important incentive for land owners to manage forest lands sustainably.
 Because of this, we have seen an increase in the area of U.S. forests since 2005.
 In fact, as a cause of forest loss in North America, paper trails far behind primary causes like urbanization and agriculture.

-Despite these facts, going digital more and printing less is still better for the environment—and for business.
+Despite these facts, digital transformation and the need for less printing is still better for the environment—and for business.
 Here’s why.

 Sustainability, by the Numbers